ckan/ckanext-harvest/README.rst

           in the WUI.
         * description: a small description of what the harvester does.
 This will appear on the form as a guidance to the user.
+        * form_config_interface [optional]: Harvesters willing to store configuration values in the database must provide this key.
+The only supported value is 'Text'.
+This will enable the configuration text box in the form.
+See also the ``validate_config`` method.

         A complete example may be::